-This section is not only the foundation of Sean's work but the very core of living a fulfilling life.also covers why individuals feel outside their comfort zone competing against champions or at specific venues.
+This section is not only the foundation of Sean's work but the very core of living a fulfilling life.also covers why individual Irish dancers feel outside their comfort zone competing against champions or at specific venues.

-When one is asked to perform a task or face some sort of obstacle in life the first feeling they will generate is one of self doubt or that of confidence.
+When an individual is asked to perform a task during an Irish dancing feis or face some sort of obstacle in life the first feeling they will generate is one of self doubt or that of confidence.
 This stage in the program covers the origins of human confidence and how one can access it to replace self doubt or fear in new or old uncomfortable situations.

 Self motivation is essential for endurance to keep going and growing as an individual.
 If the feeling of motivation is not present for competition or personal goals, then the effort will not be there, and the individual will not complete the task to their full ability.That is of course if they complete it at all.
 We all need a "why" bigger than our obstacles in life.

-There are three types of motivation that individuals use, and one must understand which is the best driver for them as a dancer.
+There are three types of motivation that individuals use, and one must understand which is the best driver for them as an Irish dancer.
 When you know what moves you, then you can move yourself.

 If we leave this important feeling in the hands of others then there is the danger of blaming others when we do not gain the results we are capable of, or even finish what we started.